DVDFab UHD Copy Review (2025): Features, Steps and Tips

 Step 3: Start to backup your UHD Blu-ray movies

-Select where to save your copy: burn directly to a blank Blu-ray disc, create an ISO file, or save as a Blu-ray folder.
-Then click Start to begin.
+Choose where you want to save your copy: either burn it directly to a blank Blu-ray disc, create an ISO file, or save it as a Blu-ray folder.
+Then click "Start" to begin the process.

 Pros and Cons of DVDFab UHD Copy

-After walking through the setup and copy process, several strengths and a few limitations became clear.
-Below is a balanced summary based on both the feature set and the hands-on workflow.
+After going through the setup and copy process, several strengths and a few limitations became evident.

 - Supports Three flexible copy modes: Full Disc, Main Movie, and Clone/Burn.